willwade/AAC-Tools/Documentation/nltk-info.md

 #Potential useful lines of NLTK for AAC#

+This is really a collection of short notes from the [NLTK book](http://nltk.org/book).
+Find more info there.

+##Glossary##

+* set: set up a list of words from text.
+Creates unique list
+* bigrams: extracts text as word-pairs.
+* collocation: A collocation is a sequence of words that occur together unusually often.
+Thus red wine is a collocation, whereas the wine is not.
+A characteristic of collocations is that they are resistant to substitution with words that have similar senses; for example, maroon wine sounds definitely odd.
+Think of these as frequent bigrams.

 * To find the number of unique words in a block of text